A selection of publications recently supported by the Foundation

 The Gordon Darling Foundation is a perpetual public charitable trust, established in 1991 to "support Australia-wide, activities of importance in the Visual Arts."

-The Foundation encourages applications from all over Australia.
+The Foundation encourages applications Australia-wide.

 Who can apply?